Kotlin/kotlinx-kover/docs/gradle-plugin/index.md

 Kover default task list:
 - `koverHtmlReport` - Generate HTML report for Kotlin/JVM or Java classes
 - `koverXmlReport` - Generate XML report for Kotlin/JVM or Java classes
+- `koverIcReport` - Generate IntelliJ binary coverage report for Kotlin/JVM or Java classes.
+Not applicable to JaCoCo
 - `koverVerify` - Verifies code coverage metrics of Kotlin/JVM or Java classes based on configured rules
 - `koverLog` - Prints code coverage of Kotlin/JVM or Java classes to the log